“For they sow wind, and shall reap the whirlwind. It hath no stalk and should it sprout, strangers would devour it. Hosea 8:7.”

 Skullet placed his hands on Owen’s shoulders and began to knead the muscles.
 Owen shook, but his bindings didn’t allow for any give.
 Skullet pressed harder, shooting a sharp pain down Owen’s spine.

 “I didn’t tape her down, you bastard.
 She chose to stay in that recliner.
 It was her favorite place, resting underneath a blanket.”

 “A touching story, but you forgot to mention the part where her skin fused to the chair.
 Sure sounds comfortable, doesn’t it?”

-That was the ghastly result of his mother’s refusal to move for those five horrific days.
+It was the ghastly result of his mother’s refusal to move for those five horrific days.
 In the pit of his heart, Owen had known she needed to be adjusted, but just couldn’t bring himself to do it.
 Not after the way she’d shrieked with every glancing touch.
-He told himself she needed the blanket to stay warm, so he’d left it there, curled over her lap.
-The truth was that he’d been too much of a coward to peek underneath.
+He told himself she needed a blanket to stay warm, so he’d covered her with that plaid one she enjoyed.
+She’d seemed so peaceful relaxing underneath.
+Finally at rest after all the agony, so he’d pretended everything was fine.
+The truth was he’d been too much of a coward to peek underneath.

 “You don’t get to decide that, you—”

 Before Owen could finish the sentence, Skullet smacked a piece of duct tape over his mouth.
-He watched as Skullet dropped to his knees and mumbled a prayer.
-Owen closed his eyes and mustered one of his own.
+Owen ran his tongue across the gooey surface, immediately regretting this choice as a bitter, chemical taste sloshed in his mouth.
+Skullet dropped onto his knees, folded his hands together, and stared toward an exposed beam running across the ceiling as he mumbled a prayer.
+Owen closed his eyes and thought one of his own.
 By the time he looked again, Skullet was gone.
 An instant later, the light snapped off.